• Skip to primary navigation

 The next day, remove the chilled dough from the fridge.

-Wash your lemons, dry, and grate with a Microplane to get the fresh lemon zest.
+1. Make the lemon sugar mixture.
+Wash your lemons, dry them, and grate them with a Microplane to get the fresh lemon zest.
 Mix the zest with the granulated sugar.

+2. Roll out the dough.
 Flour your work surface and roll the dough to about 12x18 inches.
-Brush with the melted butter and sprinkle generously with the lemon sugar.

 Woman rolling out brioche dough.